stephen-swensen/ProjectEuler/README.md

 At this time, the solution is dependant on VS 2010 and has a number for project reference which assume certain GAC installations.
 As such, you may have trouble compiling as is.
 One day, I may update to a later version of VS with proper NuGet dependencies that don't make any local computer assumptions.

-This project represented my first serious foray into F#.
+This project represents my first serious foray into F#.
 It followed my initial serendepitous introduction via the original Expert F# by Don Syme, et al..